AatifaRizvi/CallSense-AI/README.md

 - **Row-Level Security vs. backend role scoping conflict** — frontend queries via the anon key were restricted by RLS even for admins, requiring a move to backend-only queries (service role) for admin-visible data.
 - **Multilingual title generation** — the LLM initially produced summary-length or malformed Hindi titles instead of short English headlines; solved with a tightly-constrained prompt (explicit good/bad examples, word-count ceiling, and a code-level truncation safety net).
 - **CSV encoding** — Hindi/Devanagari text appeared corrupted when opened in Excel due to missing UTF-8 BOM; fixed by writing exports with `utf-8-sig` encoding.
+- **Render free-tier memory limits** — local Whisper model loading caused out-of-memory crashes on every audio request; resolved by switching audio transcription to the Groq Whisper API instead of a locally loaded model.

 ## 📚 Lessons Learned

 - Security has to be checked at **every layer** it's implemented — a correct RLS policy and a correct backend check can still conflict with each other if one assumes the other isn't there.
 - LLM outputs need **explicit negative examples** ("don't do this"), not just positive instructions, to reliably avoid a failure mode like summary-style titles.
-- Default limits in managed platforms (like Supabase's row cap) are an easy thing to miss until real data volume exposes them.
+- Default limits in managed platforms (like Supabase's row cap, or Render's free-tier memory) are easy to miss until real usage exposes them.

 ## 🎓 Skills Demonstrated